aiven/devportal/docs/integrations/cloudwatch/cloudwatch-logs-cli.rst

 .. important::

    Your AWS credentials should have appropriate access rights.
-According to the offical AWS documentation, the access rights required for the credentials are:
+According to the official AWS documentation, the access rights required for the credentials are:

    * "logs:DescribeLogStreams" which lists the log streams for the specified log group endpoint.
    * "logs:CreateLogGroup" which creates a log group with the specified name endpoint.